 Under a separate law, employers are prohibited from requiring genetic testing as a condition of employment.
 The Law also prohibits employers from using genetic test results to adversely affect the terms or conditions of an individual's employment (NH Rev. Stat.
 Sec.
 141-H:3).

 Noncompete agreements.
-Employers must provide a copy of any noncompete or nonpiracy agreement that ...
+Employers must ...